 As is often the case in a small town, Gilford doesn't have a public transportation system that people use for their commute.

-The education level of Gilford citizens is very high relative to the national average among all cities (21.84%): 39.51% of adults in Gilford have a bachelor's degree or even advanced degree.
+The citizens of Gilford are very well educated compared to the average community in the nation: 35.58% of adults in Gilford have a bachelor's degree or even advanced degree.

-The per capita income in Gilford in 2010 was $39,349, which is upper middle income relative to New Hampshire, and wealthy relative to the rest of the US.
-This equates to an annual income of $157,396 for a family of four.
+The per capita income in Gilford in 2010 was $41,375, which is wealthy relative to New Hampshire and the nation.
+This equates to an annual income of $165,500 for a family of four.
 However, Gilford contains both very wealthy and poor people as well.

 The people who call Gilford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gilford residents report their race to be White, followed by Asian.
 Important ancestries of people in Gilford include English, French , Italian, and German.

 The most common language spoken in Gilford is English.
-Other important languages spoken here include Korean and French.
+Other important languages spoken here include French and Russian.